 How to Remove Background from GIF — Step-by-Step Guide

 Removing the background from a GIF is fundamentally different from doing it on a static image.
 A GIF is a sequence of frames — sometimes dozens — and every single frame must be processed individually for the animation to survive.
 This is why most online background removers, including Remove.bg, do not support animated GIFs at all.
 You need a tool built specifically for multi-frame processing — one that deconstructs the GIF, isolates the subject in every frame, and reassembles the animation with a transparent background.
-Whether you need to remove a white background from a GIF, delete a GIF background from a complex scene, or simply remove bg from gif files for stickers and memes, this guide covers every approach — from AI-powered online tools to manual Photoshop workflows — so you can pick the method that fits your needs.
+Whether you need to remove a white background from a GIF, delete a GIF background from a complex scene, or simply remove the background from GIF files for stickers and memes, this guide covers every approach — from AI-powered online tools to manual Photoshop workflows — so you can pick the method that fits your needs.

 Start here: GIF background remover — free, no account needed.